🔴Is Trump About To Start A War? 2025-10-22 18:06

 We need the same kind of thing here.

-It will serve as a cautionary tale.
+It will serve as a cautionary tale, invariably, in my opinion.

 I think it'll go south really quickly.